wtwong316/django-oscar-stores/README.rst

 ------------

-There is sandbox site within the repo which is a sample Oscar project that uses the stores extension.
+There is sandbox site within the repo which is a sample Oscar project that uses the sdfs extension.
 Set this up with:

 .. code:: bash